kingkw1/AffectLink/README.md

             pip install torch==2.7.0 torchaudio==2.7.0 --index-url https://download.pytorch.org/whl/cpu
             ```
         *Note: The `torch` and `torchaudio` versions (`2.7.0` in these commands) should match the base version from your original `requirements.txt`.*

+    * **E. Verify GPU/CUDA Setup (Highly Recommended):**
+        After installing all packages, it's crucial to confirm that PyTorch and TensorFlow (used by DeepFace) are correctly configured to use your NVIDIA GPU with CUDA.
+Open your Python interpreter within the activated virtual environment and run the following checks:

+        * **For PyTorch:**
+            ```python
+            import torch
+            print(f"PyTorch CUDA available: {torch.cuda.is_available()}")
+            if torch.cuda.is_available():
+                print(f"PyTorch CUDA device count: {torch.cuda.device_count()}")
+                print(f"PyTorch current CUDA device: {torch.cuda.current_device()}")
+                print(f"PyTorch device name: {torch.cuda.get_device_name(0)}")
+            ```
+            *Expected output for success:* `PyTorch CUDA available: True` and details about your GPU.

+        * **For TensorFlow (used by DeepFace):**
+            ```python
+            import tensorflow as tf
+            print(f"TensorFlow GPU available: {tf.config.list_physical_devices('GPU')}")
+            ```
+            *Expected output for success:* A list containing your GPU device (e.g., `[PhysicalDevice(name='/physical_device:GPU:0', device_type='GPU')]`).

+        * **Troubleshooting:**
+            * **PyTorch CUDA Issues:** If PyTorch CUDA is not available:
+                * Ensure you used the correct `cu12x` version in the `pip install torch` command (Step 2D Option 1).
+                * Verify that the NVIDIA CUDA Toolkit and CuDNN are correctly installed and configured on your system, and that their versions are compatible with the PyTorch version you're trying to use.
+                * Check NVIDIA driver paths and ensure they are correctly added to your system's PATH.
+                * Consult PyTorch's official installation guides for more detailed troubleshooting.
+            * **TensorFlow GPU Issues (TensorFlow GPU available: []):**
+                This is a common challenge, even with CUDA installed.
+If TensorFlow is not detecting your GPU, it means the installed TensorFlow package is likely not configured for GPU, or there's a version mismatch with your CUDA/CuDNN.

+                **Recommendation for Hackathon (Prioritize Functionality):**
+                For the hackathon, if you cannot quickly resolve the GPU detection for TensorFlow, it is often best to ensure the project runs by forcing TensorFlow to use the CPU.
+                1.  **Uninstall** your current `tensorflow` and `tf-keras` packages:
+                    ```bash
+                    pip uninstall tensorflow tf-keras -y
+                    ```
+                2.  **Install** the CPU-only versions:
+                    ```bash
+                    pip install tensorflow-cpu==2.19.0 tf-keras==2.19.0
+                    ```
+                    *(Note: Ensure the versions here match the base versions from your original `requirements.txt` to maintain overall compatibility with other packages.)*
+                3.  **Re-run** the `tf.config.list_physical_devices('GPU')` check.
+It should still show `[]`, but now you're certain it's using the CPU version, which will work.

+                **Advanced GPU Troubleshooting (If time allows):** If you wish to troubleshoot TensorFlow's GPU further, ensure your `tensorflow` and `tf_keras` packages are designed for GPU (e.g., by checking their PyPI pages for specific GPU wheels).
+Sometimes, specific environment variables or different wheel files are needed.
+Since PyTorch is working, your CUDA installation is likely fine; the issue is specific to TensorFlow's integration.
+Refer to the official TensorFlow GPU installation guide for your specific version.

+            * **General Installation Issues:** If other issues persist, ensure you have stable internet connection for downloads.

 3.  **System-Level Dependencies (Linux):**
     In addition to the Python packages, AffectLink requires certain system-level libraries.
 If you are running a Debian/Ubuntu-based Linux system, you can install these with: